ncahill89/starter-academic/content/publication/SL_Survey/index.md

 # Publication name and optional abbreviated publication name.
 publication: npj climate and atmospheric science

-abstract: Sea-level rise projections and knowledge of their uncertainties are vital to make informed mitigation and adaptation decisions.
+abstract: Sea level rise projections and knowledge of their uncertainties are vital to make informed mitigation and adaptation decisions.
-To elicit projections from members of the scientific community regarding future global mean sea-level (GMSL) rise, we repeated a survey originally conducted five years ago.
+To elicit projections from members of the scientific community regarding future global mean sea level (GMSL) rise, we repeated a survey originally conducted five years ago.

 tags: []